 Here are the steps for how to use a bias tape maker:

 Cut the fabric you are using into the bias fabric strips at the right width for the bias binding maker you have purchased.
-Cut the tip of the fabric at an angle ready to feed into the bias strip maker.
+Cut the tip of the fabric at a 45-degree angle, ready to feed into the bias strip maker.

-Double Fold Bias – Cut the bias four times wider than the bias tape machine.
+- Double Fold Bias - Cut the bias four times wider than the bias tape machine.
 The fabric going through the machine will be folded in on itself twice.
-Once on each side to the middle.
-Then the sides are folded a second time to fold into the middle of the tape and this alters the width four times.
-A 1/2 inch (12mm) tape needs to be cut 2 inches (5cm) wide to fold the strip of bias tape through the machine and press a second time at the end.
+A ½ inch (12mm) tape needs to be cut 2 inches (5cm) wide to fold the strip of bias tape through the machine and press a second time at the end.

 Bias strips are best cut from squares of fabric.
 Cut a square of the fabric you plan to use and then fold it diagonally to mark the center.
 Measure strips along the diagonal at the width you need to use for your bias tape maker.